wangchucheng/hugo-eureka-docs/en/customization.md

     # If self-hosting, please enter the url (e.g. https://commento.example.com) here.
 Otherwise leave empty.
     url: ''
 ```

+## Diagram

+Eureka supports the use of Mermaid to render diagrams.
+If you need to configure Mermaid, you only need to configure the `diagram` in `config/_default/params.yaml`.

+**diagram.handler(string)**

+The optional value is `mermaid`, leave it blank to disable this feature.

+**diagram.mermaid(object)**

+Mermaid related configuration.
+For specific optional values, please refer to: [Configuration handling in Mermaid API](https://mermaid-js.github.io/mermaid/#/Setup).

+Because Hugo's config params are case-insensitive, you need to add `-` or `_` before the uppercase letters.
+For example, `diagramPadding` should be written as `diagram-Padding` or other acceptable formats.

 ## Basic Config File